ibm-cloud-docs/assistant/beta-dialog-slots.md

 Add slots to a dialog node to gather multiple pieces of information from a user within that node.
 Slots collect information at the user's pace.
 Details that a user provides up front are saved, and your assistant asks only for the missing details it needs to fulfill the request.

-This feature is available for use by participants in the beta program only.
-To find out how to request access, see [Participate in the beta program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).
+This feature is available for use by participants in the early access program only.
+To find out how to request access, see [Participate in the early access program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).
 {: preview}

 ![Beta](images/beta.png) IBM releases services, features, and language support for your evaluation that are classified as beta.
 These features might be unstable, might change frequently, and might be discontinued with short notice.
 Beta features also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.